fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 const Button = ({ onClick, text }) => <button onClick={onClick}>{text}</button>
 ```

-However, be careful as to not oversimply your components, as this makes adding complexity a more tedious task down the road.
+However, be careful to not oversimplify your components, as this makes adding complexity a more tedious task down the road.

 </div>